 When heard: During sunny weather, especially when the coach interior is hot.
-From where: in the KL, from the passenger side bathroom door pocket or from the passenger side cabinet just forward of the pocket. in the GL, from the cabinet over the galley.
+From where: in the KL, from the passenger side bathroom door pocket or from the passenger side cabinet just forward of the pocket.

+in the GL, from the cabinet over the galley.

 Source: Solar Controller What's happening: The Solar Controller is heating up from processing a lot of solar power and/or the coach is hot inside.
 This happens rarely with the factory solar array, which uses only 1/3 of the Solar Controller's 600W capacity.
 If you have installed additional rooftop or portable solar panels the controller's cooling fan will actuate more often.

 User Controls: the Solar Controller operates completely under BMS control.
 It will operate only when the BMS determines that the Power Pack should accept charge.
 Can be confused with: Noise 1, the power pack fan.
-The Solar Controller fan will be loudest at head level and will be obvious when its cabinet door is opened; the Power Pack fan, at the grille at the head of the driver's side bed.
+The Solar Controller fan will be loudest at head level and will be obvious when its cabinet door is opened; the Power Pack fan will be loudest at its intake grille.